xg-wang/config-mpv/README.md

 Some automation is added to mpv.

-- Automatically add files with similar name in the same directory to play list.
+- Add files with similar name in the same directory to play list.
-- Automatically change video output to highquality when battery adaptor is on.
+- Change video output to highquality when battery adaptor is on.
+- Add unfinished video/audio with the "Unfinished" tag, and remove it when the you finish.
+You need a tag name "Unfinished" first to use this.